FACTBOX-Comments from crowds in London on Queen Elizabeth | Entertainment

 - United Kingdom

-Hundreds of thousands of people are expected in central London on Monday as the funeral of Queen Elizabeth, Britain's longest-reigning monarch, takes place.
+Hundreds of thousands of people lined the streets of central London and Windsor on Monday as the funeral of Queen Elizabeth, Britain's longest-reigning monarch, took place.
 Below are quotes from some in the crowds:

+CAMILLA MOORE, 53, FROM NOTTINGHAM "I find it hard to express in words what we just witnessed.
+This was really special and memorable.

+"It was terribly sad.
+So very, very sad.
+The end of an era."
+COLIN SANDERS, 61, RETIRED SOLDIER FROM NORTH YORKSHIRE

 ALEXANDRA STEVENSON, 35, A NURSE FROM LONDON "She' been a around for so long that all of us have taken her for granted.